 While many may debate the order, Joe Montana is clearly among the top quarterbacks in the history of the NFL.
 Joe Montana ended his career with the Kansas City Chiefs, but the former great is most remembered for his days with the San Francisco 49ers.
 Despite retiring in the mid-1990s, Joe Montana cards remain very popular with collectors.

-Joe Montana's immense popularity stems from several things that combine to make him of the greatest and most collectable football players of all-time.
+Joe Montana's immense popularity stems from several things that combine to make him of the greatest and most collected football players of all-time.
 First, his individual and team accolades put him in a special class of players.
-Montana finished his career with eight Pro Bowl selections and two regular season AP MVP awards, along with four Super Bowl titles and three Super Bowl MVPs.
+Montana finished his career with eight Pro Bowl selections and two regular-season AP MVP awards, along with four Super Bowl titles and three Super Bowl MVPs.
 He is also helped by his association with the 49ers and Notre Dame fan bases.
 Lastly, Joe Montana developed a reputation as a player who came up big in the most important games.
 This was very evident based on his dominant play in multiple Super Bowl wins.

-Like many top players from the 1980's and 90's, Joe Montana's cardboard life is split into two different periods.
+Like many top players from the 1980s and '90s, Joe Montana's cardboard life is split into two different periods.
 His playing days were limited to mostly base and plain insert cards, while his modern cards follow the current trends, and are heavy on autographs.
 The earliest Joe Montana cards and modern autographs are some of the most popular cards for collectors.

-Top Joe Montana Cards
+Top Joe Montana Cards to Collect

 Continuing the Topps pattern of airbrushed logos, 1981 Topps received a tremendous boost from the Joe Montana rookie card.
 As the sole rookie for the Hall of Fame QB, this is easily one of the most popular rookie cards of the decade.
 The thin green border clashes with the red and yellow text box, but the design works despite being from a 40-year-old product.
 Gem Mint copies carry an incredible premium.